KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 It does not claim the multiverse as empirical fact.

-Possibility does not entail instantiation.
+Possibility does not entail instantiation (cf. the Principle of Sufficient Reason, `MP05-godhood-and-transmutation-ch9-11.md` §11.1, which governs lawful manifestation, not the empirical confirmation of every possible world).
 That something may be expressed does not require that it be; the Lattice names the conditions of expression, not a census of worlds.
 Whether one universe, many, or successive universes manifest in actuality leaves the architecture unchanged.

 In a single universe, the architecture holds without alteration.
 The expression-loci of a Deep Self-Axis are then successive rather than parallel, and integration, signature, Tether-continuity, and membrane-mediated correlation operate as written.